peradnya/balinese-date-js-lib/README.md

 ### Download and Install BalineseDate Depedencies

-To install NPM depedencies that nessesary to build this project, you should enter the following command:
+To install NPM depedencies that nessesary to build this project, you should execute the command below:

 ```sh
 [project root]$ npm install